 Workloads that make sense

-AionDB is most interesting when the application would otherwise wire together several systems:
+AionDB is interesting when the application would otherwise wire several systems together:

-In those cases, the comparison is not only raw speed.
-It is also operational complexity, data duplication, consistency, and how much application code exists only to keep several stores synchronized.
+The relevant comparison is not raw speed.
+It is operational complexity, data duplication, consistency, and how much application code exists only to keep several stores synchronized.

 Workloads that do not make sense yet

-Avoid positioning v0.1 as the best answer for:
+Do not position v0.1 as the answer for:

 Evaluate AionDB when the interesting part of the workload is the combination: relational state, relationships, and embeddings in one engine.
-The v0.1 question is not whether AionDB is already the fastest database everywhere.
-The useful question is whether the model is promising enough to keep building.
+The v0.1 question is not whether AionDB is the fastest database everywhere.
+The useful question is whether the model is worth building further.

 When comparing AionDB to another database, state where AionDB loses.
-A credible comparison should include at least:
+A credible comparison includes: